r3ply/r3ply/site/content/_index.md

 ### For those who want to run a r3ply service

 r3ply in its most basic form is completely stateless.
-It therefore [can be run](/todo), comfortably within most free-tiers.
+It therefore can be run <!-- TODO: add documentation on how to run r3ply -->, comfortably within most free-tiers.

 ---